thoughtworks/talisman/README.md

 Talisman to be present, not only in your existing git repositories, but also in any new repository that you 'init' or 'clone'.

-Use the [Global scripts Readme] (global_install_scripts/Readme.md) to guide you through the installation process.
+Use the [Global scripts Readme](global_install_scripts/Readme.md) to guide you through the installation process.

 ### Installation to a single project